wada-ama/kong-plugin-opa/README.md

 ## Development

-## Compile your plugin inside the Docker container
+### Compile your plugin inside the Docker container

-The most straightforward way to compile and test your code is to use the provided Docker image.
+The most straightforward way to compile and test your code is to use the provided Docker image provided in `luadevenv`.
 Start by building the image that will contains the lua runtime and luarocks package manager:

-    docker build -t lua_devenv .
+    docker build -t wada/luadevenv:3.3-lua-5.1 .

+_Note: in the above example, we tagged the image with the luarocks and lua version to specify respective used versions._

-You can then run your tests or code analysis inside the container:
+You can then run your tests or code analysis inside a container:

-    docker run --rm -v "$PWD":/usr/kong -w /usr/kong lua_devenv <command>
+    docker run --rm -v "$PWD":/usr/kong -w /usr/kong wada/luadevenv:3.3-lua-5.1 <command>

+The container will intialize a lua environment in the mounted directory.
+The initialization creates a `/lua_modules` directory where packages and executables are going to be installed.

 Here's some usefull commands: